0

 The original bridge was capped by four decorative finial spires; these were saved and put on public display.
 One sits in a park in downtown Sewickley, along with the keystone-shaped builder's plaque from the original bridge.
 Another is near the old Sewickley train station between Route 65 and the river, near the north end of the current bridge; the third spire is at Station Square in Pittsburgh.
 The fourth is on display across the river in Coraopolis.

-Text imported from Wikipedia article "Sewickley Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Sewickley Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Relevant Web Sites